dunnlab/phylopytho/README.md

 - Only the code and dependencies relevant to treeprune were retained, greatly reducing dependencies
 - Code was added so that treeprune can be used as a standalone tool rather than as part of the agalma pipeline.

+### Example of treeprune analysis

+In the `phylopytho` directory within this repository, first activate the conda environment as described above, and then run:

+    python treeprune.py data\gene_trees.tre out.tre

 ## Running tests